-AJ's Criminal Career Interview
+AJ's Criminal Career Story

-I was born in Tamworth NSW but I came over here with my foster parents (who abused me) when I was six.
+I was born in Tamworth, New South Wales but came over here with my foster parents, who abused me, when I was six.
 As a child, I was very confused, mixed up, I didn't have a stable home and I haven’t been able to this day, stay at a place for more than a couple of weeks.
 I've always got to keep moving.
-I would have liked my family or someone to say 'We love you, we care about you and we want you as our family'.
+I would have liked my family or someone to say "We love you, we care about you and we want you as our family."
 I think what any kid wants, is for someone to love them, to show them love and give love and that's it.
 If you can't get that, well, what's the point of being around at all?

 The group I used to hang around, were a mixed bunch.
 I would say I was the youngest – at 12 years old.
 We just walked around, broke into people's houses all day and did heaps of crime.
 I joined up school and I wasn’t learning anything and everything I was learning, I was learning on the streets and I was getting more education out of the street on how to steal cars, how to break into this place, how to do this and that.
 I didn't see the point of going to school and counting ABC and 123 to get into University.
 I was learning more and making more money from selling drugs than anything else.

-When I was eight years old, we committed Grand Arson (there were about ten of us all up), burning a caravan park.
+When I was eight years old, we committed grand arson.
+There were about ten of us all up, burning a caravan park.
 We burnt down the caravans, the caravan park around it, the bushland and a few homes as well.
 I received a warning but a few of them got jail.
-We just didn't know at the time, what we were doing.
+We just didn't know at the time what we were doing.
 We were all stupid.
 No one died.

 90% of the time, even if you’re innocent, you’ll still be found guilty of that crime.
 A lot of the victims which I've had to go and steal something from, I feel for them.
 Yeah, they've had to work hard to get what they had but I've had to break into their houses because no one's given me the chance to go and work to get what they have.

 When I committed the murder, I didn't feel guilty.
 I did what I did because of what had been done to me.
 Anger... just everything builds up to a point where you can’t take it no more and you snap.
 Once you hit that point, that's it, you don't care who or what's in your way.
 You snap!
-And if it's someone that you love, or hate that ends up getting hurt, so be it.
+And if it's someone that you love or hate that ends up getting hurt, so be it.
 It just happens.

 Police are just police.
 They’re all out there to bring people down.
 They don't care who it is or who they hurt.
 Some do say that they care but half the time it's like, if you cared, why are you sending me to jail when all I was doing, was trying to protect myself or get a feed.
 I mean, the police are just out there for the job.